francesmx/CV/README.md

 * **B.Sc.
 Computer Science & Electronic Music**, 2:1, University of Keele, UK (graduated 2001)

 ## Curiosities:
-* I **play the piano to diploma standard** and perform at the local conservatoire as part of an amateur meet-up
+* I **play the piano to diploma standard** and perform regularly as part of an amateur meet-up
 * In 1992, I was the **only female** to get to the **Regional Finals** of the **National Computer Games Championship**
 * I went to **7 primary schools and 3 secondary schools**, and had 33 penpals as a result
 * I once had a **voicemail from MI5** asking me to call them back :)